 Here is our complete response:

 The concept of a system involving integral nosing blocks and gland has been explored for years and by us in the early 1990’s.
-EMSEAL chose not to introduce our prototypes to market because this concept falls short in respect to installation practicality, limitations on shipping lengths (requiring excessive joining), and the mutually-exclusive desires to have a material that can be heat welded to ensure continuity of seal through plane and direction changes and at terminations AND that adheres in a watertight fashion to blockouts.
+EMSEAL chose not to introduce our prototypes to market because this concept falls short in respect to installation practicality, limitations on shipping lengths (requiring excessive joining), and the mutually-exclusive desires to have a material that can be heat welded to ensure continuity of seal through expansion joint transitions at plane and direction changes and at terminations AND that adheres in a watertight fashion to blockouts.

 These systems fail to consider many of the key requirements for waterproofing success in this system.